 Price: VND 35,000 – VND 60,000

 Banh Cuon Tay Ho is a Hanoi-style Vietnamese steamed rice roll.
-Being one of the oldest Banh cuon restaurants in Ho Chi Minh City besides Banh Cuon Hai Nam, the steamed rice roll dish here is well-known for its unique and tasty ground pork filling and savory fish sauce.
+It is one of the oldest Banh cuon restaurants in Ho Chi Minh City, along with Banh Cuon Hai Nam.
+The steamed rice roll dish here is well-known for its unique and tasty ground pork filling and savory fish sauce.

 Address: Alley 150 Nguyen Trai, District 1, Ho Chi Minh City